rancher/docs/content/k3s/latest/en/storage/_index.md

 # Local Storage Provider
 k3s comes with Rancher's Local Path Provisioner and this enables the ability to create persistent volume claims out of the box using local storage on the respective node.
 Below we cover a simple example.
 For more information please reference the official documentation [here](https://github.com/rancher/local-path-provisioner/blob/master/README.md#usage).

-Create a hostPath backed persistent volume and a pod to utilize it:
+Create a hostPath backed persistent volume claim and a pod to utilize it:

 ### pvc.yaml